Jackson-S/BF-Chip8-Compiler/README.md

-# BF Chip8 Compiler
+# BF -> Chip8 Compiler
-This project compiles Brainfuck Code into Chip8 assembly, which can be run on any Chip8 interpreter.
+This project compiles BrainFuck Code into Chip8 assembly, which can be run on any Chip8 interpreter.

 ### Limitations
- - Compiled programs must fit within 3.5Kb unless using a non-compliant Emulator
+ - Compiled programs *must* fit within 3840 bytes.
- - Only A-Z and 1-9 are possible output characters.
- - Tape length is limited to 64 slots by default, it's possible to increase length however it requires recompiling the program.
-Length is limited by the amount of free memory available to the interpreter.
+    - An empty file is 424 bytes.
+    - Every occurrence of .<>+- requires 2 bytes.
+    - Every occurrence of [] requires 3 bytes in total.
+ - Input code only has 255 tape slots (i.e. ">" loops to 0 after 256 occurrences).
+ - Cannot have more than 15 nested loops at a time (this can be worked around in some non-compliant emulators that have a larger stack size).
- - Chip8 runs at only 500hz, so any programs running on a standard interpreter will be very slow.
+ - Chip8 runs at *500**hz***, so any programs running on a standard interpreter will be very slow.
 Like at least 1000x slower than what you expect (not an exaggeration).
  - Does not support input character (,) due to lack of full size keyboard.

 ### Screenshots